Onions, chives, and garlic plants with pink roots are not happy.

 Peanut pests and diseases

 Peanut plants are host to several fungal diseases, including sclerotinia blight, leaf spot, stem rot (white mold), rust, web blotch, diplodia collar rot, rhizoctonia limb rot, black rot (CBR), and crown rot.
-Spottedwilt, a viral disease, as well as root knot nematodes can also cause problems.
+Tomato spotted wilt, a viral disease, and root knot nematodes can also cause problems.
 Weevils, wireworms, leafhoppers, whiteflies, thrips, cutworms, and some caterpillars are considered major pests of peanuts.
 Of course, birds, squirrels, and voles are going to want some of your harvest, as well.

 In commercial peanut fields, as peanut plants begin to yellow, machinery is used to dig plants out of the ground, give them a good shake, and then flip them over and leave them on the soil surface for a few days to dry.
 In the home garden, you will harvest your peanuts by simply pulling the plants out of the ground, giving them a good shake to get rid of any clinging soil, and leave them, upside-down, to dry for a few days.
 [You may want to do your peanut drying in the garage, to protect your harvest against marauding birds and squirrels.]
 Next, peanuts are threshed, or removed from their stems.
 You may be surprised to learn just how important the drying aspect of peanut harvesting is - peanuts stored with too much moisture can become infected with a fungus (Aspergillus flavus) that produces toxic substances that can be carcinogenic.
 Be sure to dry your peanuts thoroughly!